Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 advertise ssh = *BOOLEAN* (default: *no*) **(G)**

-> Allows old Mac OS X clients (10.3.3-10.4) to automagically establish a tunneled AFP connection through SSH.
+> Allows old Mac OS X clients (10.3.3-10.4) to automatically establish a tunneled AFP connection through SSH.
 If this option is set, the server's answers to client's FPGetSrvrInfo requests contain an additional entry.
 It depends on both client's settings and a correctly configured and